On Stein's Identity and Near-Optimal Estimation in High-dimensional Index Models: Introduction

 Several subtle issues arise when we consider optimal estimation in SIM and MIM.
 Specifically, most existing results depend crucially on the assumption made on $X$ or $f$ and fail to hold when those assumptions are relaxed.
 Such issues arise even in low-dimensional settings, where $n>d$.
 Consider, for example, the case of $k=1$ and a known link function $f(u) = u^2$.
 This corresponds to phase retrieval, which is a challenging inverse problem that has regained interest in the last few years along with the success of compressed sensing.
 A straightforward way to estimate $\beta^*$ is to do nonlinear least squares regression~\citep{lecue2015minimax}, which is a nonconvex optimization problem. \cite{candes2013phaselift} propose an estimator based on convex relaxations.
-Although their estimator is optimal when $X$ is sub-Gaussian, they are not agnostic to the link function., i.e., the same result does not hold if the link function is changed.
-Direct optimization of the nonconvex phase retrieval problem was considered by \cite{candes2015phase} and \cite{sun2016geometric}, which propose estimators based on iterative algorithms that are statistical optimal.
-However, they rely on the assumption that $X$ is Gaussian.
-A careful look at their proofs reveal that extending them to a wider class of distributions is significantly challenging -- for example, they require sharp concentration inequalities for polynomials of degree four of $X$, which would lead to suboptimal rate even when $X$ is sub-Gaussian.
-Furthermore, their results are not agnostic to the link function as well.
-Similar observations could be made for both convex~\citep{li2013sparse} and nonconvex estimators~\citep{cai2015optimal} for sparse phase retrieval in high dimensions.
+Although their estimator is optimal when $X$ is sub-Gaussian, they are not agnostic to the link function, i.e., the same result does not hold if the link function is misspecified.